28shambhavi/28shambhavi.github.io/_posts/2021-01-11-3rpsmanipulator.markdown

 categories: bits
 author: "Shambhavi Singh"
 ---
-Research Project under Dr. Ashwin KP at BITS Pilani, Goa.
+Research Project with Dr. Ashwin KP at BITS Pilani, Goa.
 Modeled the dynamics and control of a 3RPS Parallel Manipulator platform.
 Developed the robot with three linear actuators and an acrylic base.